Ben Lummis: New Zealand Idol 2004

 Lummis auditioned for the first season of New Zealand Idol in early 2004, and after passing through the theatre rounds, he qualified for the semi-finals, where the public voted him through to the Top 10.
-Lummis's first few weeks in the Top 10 were shaky, as he landed in the bottom 3 contestants on three separate occasions.
-However, from the top 6 onwards, he was never in the bottom three again, and on 10 May 2004, he was crowned as the first New Zealand Idol, defeating Michael Murphy, who had never been in the bottom three throughout the entire competition.
-Ben is one of only two Idol winners worldwide to land in the Bottom 3 in the first week of their season's finals.
+Lummis landed in the bottom three contestants on three separate occasions but, from the top six onwards, he was never in the bottom three again, and on 10 May 2004, he was crowned as the first New Zealand Idol, defeating Michael Murphy.
+Lummis is one of only two Idol winners worldwide to land in the bottom three in the first week of the finals.
 The other is 2005 Canadian Idol Melissa O'Neil.